broadinstitute/horsefish/scripts/data_exploration/README.md

         - If you are keeping the reports in Google Docs, you can copy the markdown into a new Google Doc and format it there or upload the markdown and then open in Google Docs to auto convert.
       - review and edit the report to ensure it is accurate and complete.
+      - add a short to the report to the [Data Report directory](https://drive.google.com/drive/folders/1TeBPgQac7oqaP18NEd_e46lT3VJGIQyG)

+## Contributing
+If you have suggestions for improvements or additional features, please feel free to contribute by creating a pull request or opening an issue in the repository.